Arju2003/BuildingBuddy/README.md

 <hr>

 ### Can I delete My Location?
 <p>Sure!
 You can do that!
-Just bear in mind that if you delete a My Location that has been bookmarked, you lose that bookmark too.</p>
+Just bear in mind that if you delete one of My Locations that has been bookmarked, you lose that bookmark too.</p>
 <hr>

 ### What are "Nuke Bookmarks", "Nuke My Locations", and "Reset BuildingBuddy"?